 Why do I need an editorial calendar?
 [3 Reasons]

 So we’ve talked about what an editorial calendar is and what it entails.
 But, why exactly do you need one?
 Can’t you just create content and post it to a website?
-Why does your company need a “shared document”?
+Why does your school need a “shared document”?
 After all, can’t the marketing team handle that?
 Why do other departments need to be included in content planning?

 As Tim mentions, an editorial calendar is more than just a simple document — it makes your content goals and ideas real — here’s how.